0 open jobs

 Pioneering Amazon devices, from Fire tablets to Amazon Dash

-The hardware engineering team is headquartered at Amazon Lab126, an inventive San Francisco Bay Area research and development company that designs and engineers devices like Fire tablets, Kindle, Amazon Fire TV, Amazon Dash Button, and Amazon Echo.
+The hardware engineering team is headquartered at Amazon Lab126, an inventive San Francisco Bay Area research and development company that designs and engineers devices like Fire tablets, Kindle, Amazon Fire TV, and Amazon Echo.
 We also have teams in Seattle, China, and the Netherlands.

 We focus on creating elegant devices, bringing together applied research and development expertise across diverse areas including reliability, audio engineering, product design, camera systems, thermal engineering, electrical engineering, packaging engineering, and more.

 Amazon Lab126 addresses compelling customer needs, inventing entirely new product categories like Amazon Echo to serve our customers.
 How could we build a Kindle device with the thinnest possible ergonomic design, while still keeping long lasting battery life for our customers?
 Kindle Oasis.
 How would we build a speaker meant to interact with customers through far-field voice recognition?
 Amazon Echo.
-Could a nifty gadget allow customers to order products with the press of a button?
-Dash Button.
 Our product portfolio continues to expand, with new hardware challenges and opportunities.

 About Amazon Lab126